jgonggrijp/rich-typed-pointers/Readme.md

 This sums up the basic mechanics of rich-typed pointers.
 For an illustration, see `example/basic_usage.cpp`.

-### Datastructures ###
+### Data structures ###

-Those who paid close attention while reading the description above may think that `owner_ptr` is too restrictive for the implementation of datastructures.
-Indeed, datastructures generally require that pointers can be zero-initialized and `owner_ptr` does not allow this.
+Those who paid close attention while reading the description above may think that `owner_ptr` is too restrictive for the implementation of data structures.
+Indeed, data structures generally require that pointers can be zero-initialized and `owner_ptr` does not allow this.
 Fortunately there is a solution.

-For the specific purpose of implementing datastructures `owner_ptr` has a slightly more permissive sibling, `data_ptr`. `data_ptr` is almost identical to `owner_ptr`, including the ability to initialize from `make` (or `make_dynamic`, see below) and to be cast to `weak_ptr`.
+For the specific purpose of implementing data structures `owner_ptr` has a slightly more permissive sibling, `data_ptr`. `data_ptr` is almost identical to `owner_ptr`, including the ability to initialize from `make` (or `make_dynamic`, see below) and to be cast to `weak_ptr`.
 In addition it can be explicitly initialized from `nullptr` and allows move assignment.

-> Note that the added freedom that `data_ptr` provides should really only be needed for the implementation of datastructures.
+> Note that the added freedom that `data_ptr` provides should really only be needed for the implementation of data structures.
 Using it for any other purpose indicates a design fault.

 A fairly elaborate illustration of the usage of `data_ptr` is provided in `example/linked_list.cpp`.